 Features

-- 1000W Motor: Delivers strong torque for steep climbs and fast acceleration.
+- Dual Motors: Delivers high torque (210N·M) for steep climbs and rugged paths.

 Pros & Cons